 ![]() |

-Through our Green Cities Initiative, Clearwater continues the legacy of our founder, Pete Seeger, bringing environmental education, watershed awareness, and stewardship training to under-resourced communities, thereby using community power to create green power.
-One key lesson of Pete’s legacy is protecting and caring for the land and water, and reverence and respect for the natural environment is a key element for all of our programming.
+Clearwater continues the legacy of its founder, Pete Seeger, by bringing environmental education, watershed awareness, and stewardship training to under-resourced communities, thereby using community power to create green power.

-Clearwater has forged relationships with partners such as the Hudson River Watershed Alliance, the Hudson Valley Regional Council, the Hudson River Estuary Program, the New England Interstate Water Pollution Control Commission, as well as municipalities, school districts, and community stakeholders with the goal of facilitating change by promoting community organization at the grassroots.
-As a result, Clearwater has built a sustainable and replicable model with green infrastructure solutions to drive green economic development.
-Click here for an overview of Clearwater’s Green Cities Partners
+Clearwater has forged relationships with many partners including Hudson Valley environmental organizations, such as the Hudson River Watershed Alliance, the Hudson Valley Regional Council, the Hudson River Estuary Program, as well as municipalities, school districts, and community stakeholders with the goal of facilitating change by promoting community organization at the grassroots.

-Clearwater has participated in a leadership role with the Mid-Hudson Sustainability Planning Consortium, steering the development of the Mid-Hudson Regional Sustainability Plan as part of the Cleaner, Greener Communities Program as announced by Governor Andrew M. Cuomo in his 2011 State of the State address.
-This effort and the Engage MidHudson program will guide the development of integrated, sustainable solutions—from statewide investments to regional decision-making on land use, housing, transportation, infrastructure, energy, and environmental practices—to improve our quality of life.
+Mid-Hudson Sustainability Planning Consortium developed the Mid-Hudson Regional Sustainability Plan as part of the Cleaner, Greener Communities Program that was announced in Governor Andrew M. Cuomo’s 2011 State of the State address.
+Clearwater, in its leadership role, helped to create a plan to guide the development of integrated, sustainable solutions from statewide investments to regional decision-making on land use, housing, transportation, infrastructure, energy, and environmental practices—to improve our quality of life.

-Watershed Protection, simply put: healthy streams and rivers require a healthy landscape.
-A watershed is the land area that drains to a common outlet, such as a stream, wetland, lake, or estuary.
-Clearwater works closely with civic leaders, citizenry, and state and federal regulatory agencies to help protect and manage the Hudson River Watershed by addressing both the point and nonpoint sources of pollution.
+- Watershed Protection: Clearwater works closely with civic leaders, citizenry, and state and federal regulatory agencies to help protect and manage the Hudson River Watershed by addressing both the point and nonpoint sources of pollution.
+Healthy streams and rivers require a healthy landscape, and a watershed encompasses the area that drains to a common outlet, such as a stream, wetland, lake, or estuary.

-Clearwater calls upon civic and political leaders to consider closely all long-term policy and infrastructure decisions that might impact the health of Hudson River and as a consequence the long-term economic vitality of the region.
+Clearwater calls upon civic and political leaders to consider long-term policy decisions and infrastructure that might impact the health of Hudson River and as a consequence the long-term economic vitality of the region.
 For development to be truly sustainable, it must allow humans to live in harmony with wildlife, maintain intact ecosystems, and respect the development constraints imposed by existing conditions.
-Clearwater networks with other organizations to promote green jobs and green cities as a founding member of the Hudson Valley Smart Growth Alliance.
+Clearwater works with other organizations to promote green jobs and green cities as a founding member of the Hudson Valley Smart Growth Alliance.

 “Recommendations for Incorporating High Performance Building Criteria Into Project Development” Public Comment on AVR Proposal, The Landing at Kingston and Ulster, January 2006